Coralie86/OdinBook/README.md

 # 🤠 Far West Social Network

 A social network inspired by the American Wild West.
+This project was built as part of The Odin Project React curriculum.

 User can:
 - create an account, login;